Elperazim/DSA-PROJECT-FOR-EXCEL/README.md

  **Brief Introduction**

 The data provided is a comprehensive summary of consumer electronics and home appliance products sold across different categories.
 It includes information on product names, categories, prices, discount rates, ratings, and rating counts.
-The goal appears to be evaluating product performance, customer satisfaction, and discounting strategies to inform inventory and marketing decisions.
+The goal is to evaluate product performance, customer satisfaction, and discounting strategies to inform inventory and marketing decisions.

  **Brief Interpretation and Analysis of Each Slide**